OpenGrade

 The Pivot

 OpenGrade transforms this behavioral financial data into trust scores.
-Landlords get a reliable financial signal without either party handling sensitive documents or storing PII.
+Clients get a reliable financial signal without either party handling sensitive documents or storing PII.

 2. Research